someengineering/resoto.com/blog/2022/05-30-resoto-metrics/index.md

 With Resoto we give you a picture of the current state of your cloud infrastructure.
 You can search that state and have Resoto automatically react to state changes.
 Resoto also lets you [aggregate this data](/blog/2022/03/03/aggregating-search-data) as my Co-Founder Matthias explained in [his March blog post](/blog/2022/03/03/aggregating-search-data).

 Building on that knowledge, we can take the aggregated data and ingest it into a time series database like Prometheus.
 We can then use this information to build diagrams to show the evolution of cloud resources like compute instances and storage over time.
-We can also [alert on trends](https://prometheus.io/docs/alerting/latest/alertmanager/), like if we are going to run out of quota or about to hit a spend limit.

 ![Metrics Overview](img/metrics_overview.png)

+This then allows you to [alert on trends](https://prometheus.io/docs/alerting/latest/alertmanager/), like if we are going to run out of quota or about to hit a spend limit.
+Another use case is to quickly [identify anomalies](https://prometheus.io/docs/prometheus/latest/querying/functions/#aggregation_over_time) using [the 3σ rule](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule).
+If somebody in the organization leaked their cloud API credentials or an automated system is going haywire, you will immediately see a spike and not only know about it when your next cloud bill arrives.
+Best of all it works across multiple clouds and accounts.

 Resoto comes with a handy dandy metrics component called [Resoto Metrics](/docs/concepts/components/metrics).
 It takes aggregation results and exports them to [Prometheus](https://prometheus.io/).
 In this post we will show you how to build a simple metrics dashboard using [Resoto Metrics](/docs/concepts/components/metrics), [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/).